papalotis/ft-fsd-path-planning/README.md

 ![An animation demoing the path planning algorithm](animation.gif)

 This repository contains the path planning algorithm developed by FaSTTUBe for the 2021/22 Formula Student season.
+In March 2023, a further development of this algorithm was published.
+The new version has two main improvements:

+- The algorithm can now work without color.
+It can use cones for which the color is known and cones for which the color is unknown.
+- Performance improvements.
+The algorithm is faster, with the main focus of improvement being the cone sorting step.

 You can find an **interactive demo** of the algorithm <a href="https://papalotis-ft-fsd-path-planning-streamlit-main-63xmrt.streamlitapp.com/" target="_blank">here.</a>